A Deep Generative Learning Approach for Two-stage Adaptive Robust Optimization: Experiments

 \textbf{Experimental Setup.} After processing features (see Appendix~\plaineqref{app:CEM}), we have a dataset with $N=7300$ samples and $D = 349$ distinct features.
-Results are obtained over a five-fold cross-validation with each fold having $6200$ VAE training samples (split 80/20 for model training/validation), $100$ $\Gamma$-calibration samples, and $1000$ test samples.
-Similarly to Sec.~\plaineqref{sec:inventory_stock}, we evaluate costs by fixing solved investment decisions and computing the $\alpha$-quantile of economic dispatch costs over the test set.
-We consider a ball-box latent uncertainty set for AGRO, which intersects the latent uncertainty set described in Sec.~\plaineqref{sec:uncertainty} with a box uncertainty set in the latent space (i.e., $\min_{i} h_\phi(\mXi_{i,:})_{j} \leq z_j \leq \max_{i} h_\phi(\mXi_{i,:})_{j}$ for $j = 1,\dots,L$).
+Eight experimental trials are performed for AGRO with each trial having $6200$ VAE training samples (split 80/20 for model training/validation), $100$ $\Gamma$-calibration samples, and $1000$ test samples (all sampled uniformly at random).
+Similarly to Section~\plaineqref{sec:inventory_stock}, we evaluate costs by fixing solved investment decisions and computing the $\alpha$-quantile of economic dispatch costs over the test set.
+We consider a ball-box latent uncertainty set for AGRO, which intersects the latent uncertainty set described in Section~\plaineqref{sec:uncertainty} with a box uncertainty set in the latent space (i.e., $\min_{i} h_\phi(\mXi_{i,:})_{j} \leq z_j \leq \max_{i} h_\phi(\mXi_{i,:})_{j}$ for $j = 1,\dots,L$).
 We compare AGRO against a classical CCG algorithm using a budget-box uncertainty set, which is commonly used in the power systems literature \citep{bertsimas2012adaptive, ruiz2015, amjady2017adaptive, abdin2022optimizing}.
-However, we do not report results obtained using an ellipsoidal uncertainty set as the corresponding CCG subproblem could not be solved to optimality within the time limit of $900$ seconds.
-As was the case in Sec. \plaineqref{sec:inventory_stock}, we report results for a range of VAE bottleneck dimensions: $L\in\{2,4,8,16\}$.
+Here, we calibrate $\mathcal{U}$ similarly to $\Gamma$ using 100 samples (see Section~\plaineqref{sec:uncertainty}).
+We do not report results obtained using an ellipsoidal uncertainty set as the corresponding CCG subproblem could not be solved to optimality within the time limit of $900$ seconds.
+As was the case in Section~\plaineqref{sec:inventory_stock}, we report results for three choices of the VAE bottleneck dimension: $L\in\{2,4,8\}$.

 \arraystretch{1.1}